Critical-Infrastructure-Systems-Lab/PowNet-Thailand/README.md

 The basic functionalities and input-output structure of PowNet are described in [Chowdhury et al. (2020b)](https://openresearchsoftware.metajnl.com/articles/10.5334/jors.302/).
 Step-by-step instructions on how to run and customize PowNet for any power system are provided in this [GitHub repository](https://github.com/kamal0013/PowNet).

-# License
-PowNet-Thailand and the data are released under the MIT license.

 # Citation
 If you use PowNet-Thailand and/or the data for your research, please cite the following papers: